luiscruz/udacity_data_analyst/P05/README.md

 We have tuned Random Forest to 100 trees, since this is a common setting for this algorithm.
 If you wanted to tune a algorithm we would try tunning the algorithm with a set of different settings, perhaps using a grid search.

-The best model was produced using **Gaussian Naive Bayes**, providing:
+The best model was produced using **Gaussian Naive Bayes** with the following feature set:

+- long\_term\_incentive
+- deferred\_income
+- total\_stock\_value
+- exercised\_stock\_options

+The performance of this model is in the Table below.

 Metric | Value
 ---|---
-Recall | 0.50
+Recall | 0.67
-Precision | 0.60
+Precision | 0.67
-F1 | 0.55
+F1 | 0.67

-This model has a recall of 0.50 meaning that we expect that we are only able to detect 50% of people that actually is of interest.
+This model has a recall of 0.67 meaning that we expect that we are only able to detect 67% of people that actually is of interest.
-A precision of 0.6, meaning that we expect that 60% of people indicated as POI will actually be a POI.
+A precision of 0.67, meaning that we expect that 67% of people indicated as POI will actually be a POI.

 ##### Model Validation